'Zoey's Extraordinary Playlist' May, Or May Not, Be Your Jam

 NBC is mostly playing it safe, though it does have the bold and brilliant sitcom The Good Place, which returns this week to show its final batch of episodes.
 (It was my favorite TV series of last year.)
 And now another new NBC series shows promise — and is a definite risk.
 It's called Zoey's Extraordinary Playlist, and the title role is played by Jane Levy, star of ABC's Suburgatory.

-Before the show unveils its central gimmick, Zoey is just another computer coder at a typical San Francisco high-tech company.
+Before the show unveils its central gimmick, Zoey is just another computer coder at a typical San Francisco tech company.
 The characters and dialogue start out arch and artificial, but the roles are played by very good and likable actors, including Mary Steenburgen and Peter Gallagher as Zoey's parents, and the equally wonderful Lauren Graham, from Gilmore Girls and Parenthood, as her boss.

 At first, Zoey's Extraordinary Playlist is nothing special, but then comes the show's go-with-it premise: Zoey goes to the doctor for an MRI, which is made less claustrophobic by adding music to the procedure.
-While she's there, an earthquake overloads the system, and bombards Zoey with musical input as her brain is being scanned.
+While she's there, an earthquake overloads the system and bombards Zoey with musical input as her brain is being scanned.

 Slowly Zoey discovers that she occasionally hears — and sees — people express their inner thoughts through music.
 The rules are fluid.
 In one scene, it seems like all of San Francisco is singing The Beatles' "Help!"
 In another, she hears the quiet, depressing inner thoughts of one seemingly happy co-worker.